 When we use a formula to apply conditional formatting, the formula will evaluate every cell in the selected range.
-As there are no addresses in the formula, so in this case, for every cell in the data, the ROW and ISODD functions are run.
-ROW will return the row number of the cell, and ISODD will return TRUE if the row number is even and FALSE if the row number is odd.
+As there are no addresses in the formula, for every cell in the data the ROW and ISODD functions are run.
+ROW will return the row number of the cell, and ISODD will return TRUE if the row number is odd and FALSE if the row number is even.
 The rule will trigger on TRUE, so the even rows will be shaded in this case, as specified by us.

 If we wish to color even rows, we can use ISEVEN function in that scenario.